Update on 7/30:

 If a park has a playground you would have to pass by to get to the trails, I’ll make a note, because I know it could be super hard for some little ones to see a playground and be told they couldn’t play there.
 Below, I’ll link to websites for city parks departments.
 Here’s the current status of King County parks, and Washington state parks.

 Bellevue Parks has over 2700 acres of parks and open space and over 90 miles of trails!
 There’s a map of Bellevue Parks here.
+Here are the current covid-19 policies for Bellevue parks.
 Some options to consider:

 Lake to Lake Trail System is ten miles of trails.
 You could park at many spots along the way and just do a portion of the walk.
 The Lake Hills Greenbelt is from Phantom Lake to Larsen Lake.
 Larsen Lake Blueberry Farm has plenty of room for wandering up and down the rows.